Stock market today: Wall Street hangs near its records as Krispy Kreme and Trump Media soar

 The overall U.S. stock market is also facing criticism that it's become too expensive, though not as much as Trump Media & Technology Group has received.

-The S&P 500 has already jumped nearly 10% this year and is on track to close out its fifth straight winning month since it began roaring higher in late October.
+The S&P 500 has already roared nearly 10% higher this year and is on track to close out its fifth straight winning month.
 Excitement is high because the U.S. economy has remained remarkably resilient despite high interest rates meant to get inflation under control.
 Plus, the Federal Reserve looks set to begin lowering interest rates this year because inflation has cooled from its peak.

 But critics say a broader range of companies will need to deliver strong profit growth to justify those big moves.
 Progress on bringing inflation down has also become bumpier recently, with reports this year coming in hotter than expected.